 Pressure-treated wood is great for the deck, but not great for the food you are going to eat.
-You do not want to be adding chemicals to your compost pile.
+You do not want to be adding chemicals to your pile.

-A great compost pile is set up in layers, just like your favorite cake.
+Though there are different composting methods, a simple compost pile is set up in layers, just like your favorite cake.

 The bottom should be comprised of about four inches of brush, twigs, straw or other woody material.

 Next comes a four-inch layer of brown material, but remember, no poop.
 Brown materials for compost include newspaper, dry leaves, straw or hay, wood chips, sawdust, etc.

 Atop that, you will want four inches of the good green stuff.

 Add water to keep it moist and speed up decomposition.
 Your compost must not be too wet or too dry.

 The bin or composter must be placed in a location where it is warm — receiving at least partial sun.
 The more heat it receives, the faster the contents will break down.

 The finished product should look and smell like rich, dark soil.

 Talk With Your Neighbors